Site Section Links

 Because of all this it is the time of greatest demand on police and emergency

 The Easter holiday as observed in the West is now a Christianized festival and holiday celebrating the resurrection of Jesus Christ on the third day after his crucifixion at Calvary.
-Unlike Halloween, the spirit cultivated at the Easter holiday is more one of sober reflections than revelry, it is focused on good and wholesome things, and it is at least superficially pointed toward the beginning of life rather than death.
+Unlike Halloween, the spirit cultivated at the Easter holiday is more one of sober reflections than revelry, it is focused on ostensibly good and wholesome things, and it is at least superficially pointed toward the beginning of life rather than death.

-Like Halloween, the roots of the holiday go back to the same development that spawned the Passover, and in some cultures the word for the holiday reflect the derivation from the Passover.
+Like Halloween, the roots of the holiday go back to the same development that spawned the Passover, and in some cultures the word for the holiday reflects the derivation from the Passover.
 Etymologically, the word has its original roots in Ishtar, the star of Venus.
 This is reflected in the connection of the Easter holiday to Eos, the goddess of dawn, Venus, the goddess of heaven, and various fertility goddesses associated with the planet Venus.

 Similar to Halloween, The original holiday Easter was celebrated with special activities, some of which reflect the goddess of fertility theme.
 Of course, hunting for brightly colored eggs hidden by the Easter bunny is one of these.